bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 4. **Align on expectations and next steps at the end of meetings.** At the end of meetings, help investors match your tempo by being explicit about your timeline, “We remain very excited about XFirm, but as you know, we’re running a competitive process and will likely close this round in X weeks’ time.”
 You can also get a pulse check by asking, “How are you feeling about us?”
 If good, then ask for next steps in making a decision.
 If not so good, then you at least get a straightforward answer and know to chase other leads.

 Given your priority for the next two months will be fundraising, make sure to prep the rest of your team, especially if they’ve never been through the fundraising context before.
-This means delegating workstreams that usually falls on you to others; and prepping other members of leadership to jump in during diligence.
+This means getting other team members to cover for your usual workstreams; and prepping leadership to jump in during diligence.
 For example, your CTO might be pulled in to do a product demo, and beyond just the demo, they should be able to pitch your business.

 ---